siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

-This is the direct spatial analogue of the Chapter 7b constructive recombination result: the local bright region carries the same two-beam forward flux, but at twice the mean density and four times the single-beam density.
+This is the direct spatial analogue of the Chapter 7b constructive recombination result: the local bright region carries the same two-beam forward flux, but at twice the mean energy density and four times the single-beam energy density.

 At a node,